Integrative Physiology (IPHY)

 IPHY 4060 (4) Cell Physiology

 Focuses on the molecular machines and cellular sub-compartments that allow cells to renew, replicate, and function in the context of multicellular organisms.
-Students must enroll in lecture and lab sections.
+Students in lecture section 010 must also enroll in a lab section.
+The online section of the course may not fulfill prerequisites for post-baccalaureate, graduate, or other allied health programs.
+Please consult with your Biology advisor before enrollment.

 Requisites: Requires prerequisite course of IPHY 3430 and IPHY 3435 or IPHY 3437 (all minimum grade C-).
 Restricted to Integrative Physiology (IPHY) or Neuroscience (NRSC) majors only.